swarnendu-snu/bioinformatics_dna_analysis-/README.md

 # bioinformatics_dna_analysis
-This is my Git Repository
+This is my first Git Repository
 Author - Swarnendu Das
 # DNA Sequence Analysis Tool

-A simple Python script for beginner-to-intermediate bioinformatics tasks, including GC content calculation, reverse complement generation, and motif finding in DNA sequences.
+A simple Python script for beginner-to-intermediate bioinformatics tasks, including GC content calculation, reverse complement generation, motif finding, and reading multiple sequences from FASTA files.

 ## Features
 - **GC Content Calculation**: Computes the percentage of G and C bases in a DNA sequence.
 - **Reverse Complement**: Generates the reverse complement of a DNA sequence (A↔T, G↔C).
 - **Motif Finding**: Identifies all occurrences of a specific motif within a DNA sequence.
+- **Error Handling**: Validates DNA sequences and raises errors for invalid bases (non-A, T, G, C characters).
+- **Multi-Sequence FASTA Support**: Reads and analyzes multiple DNA sequences from a single FASTA file.

 ## Requirements
 - Python 3.x (No external libraries required)